Cut Down on Vacation Costs

 Consider alternative accommodations

 The more flexible you are about where you stay while on vacation, the easier it will be to save money.
 Instead of booking a five-star hotel for the week, consider a vacation rental home like an Airbnb.
-The savings can be used for other activities your vacation fund needs to cover or to help ensure you don’t rack up a heft credit card bill on lodging alone.
+The savings can be used for other activities or to help ensure you don’t rack up a hefty credit card bill on lodging alone.

 Look for deals

-Online research can also be your best friend when it comes to finding the most affordable getaway options and deals available, according to Nermeen Ghneim, owner of personal finance blog Savvy Dollar.
+Online research can be your best friend when it comes to finding the most affordable getaway options and deals available, according to Nermeen Ghneim, a Supervisory Financial Analyst at the U.S. Small Business Administration.

 Some deal sites may even offer vacation packages that include airfare or other travel accommodations with the cost of the booking.
-You will want to pay attention to blackout dates and other restrictions if going with one of these deals.
+However, pay attention to blackout dates and other restrictions if you consider one of these deals.

 Skip the flight

-There is a reason why the road trip is an American tradition, and it is because driving, despite the cost of gas, will almost always be cheaper than the magic of aviation.
-So maybe it’s worth skipping the stress of airfare altogether -- especially if you have an entire family to fly.
+There is a reason why the road trip is an American tradition, and it is because driving, despite the cost of gas, will almost always be cheaper than flying.
+So maybe it’s worth skipping the stress of airfare altogether, especially if you have an entire family to fly.

-“Bus fares across Europe are really cheap, allowing you to easily extend your budget and visit a lot of destinations for less,” suggests Staffo Dobrev, budget travel expert at bus and train travel booking platform Wanderu.
+“Bus fares across Europe are really cheap, allowing you to easily extend your budget and visit a lot of destinations for less,” suggests Staffo Dobrev, the Director of Communications at the bus and train travel booking platform Wanderu.
 “Some might argue that by traveling by bus you sacrifice time that could be spent exploring.
-However distances in Europe are relatively short.”
+However, distances in Europe are relatively short.”

 Dobrev referred us to a compilation of Italian bus schedules and ticket costs that Wanderu compiled.
-Now we are referring you to it.
+We encourage you to check it out!

 Then there is the wonder of rail travel.
-While train trips in the United States are not always cheaper than flying, they will be the majority of the time.
+Depending on the destination, train trips in the United States may be cheaper than flying.

 Look for rental car deals

-If you do, in fact, find yourself driving and in need of a rental car, look for deals.
-You may already have access to discount benefits if you have a AAA or Costco membership.
+If you find yourself driving and in need of a rental car, look for deals.
+You may already have access to discount benefits if you have an AAA or Costco membership.

-If you’re in need of a short-term car rental and have some flexibility with your travel plans, Turo may be a good option for you.
+If you need a short-term car rental and have flexible travel plans, Turo may be a good option.
 It’s like Airbnb, but for cars, and the car that’s on loan to you belongs to a person instead of a company.

 Become a browser spy

-Your internet activity is tracked so that companies can better sell stuff to you.
+Your online activity is usually monitored in some way.
+Typically, your internet activity is tracked so that companies can market products or services to you.

 “Always browse for hotels in the incognito mode on your browser,” advises Saurabh Jindal, founder of travel startup Talk Travel.
 “Incognito mode does not store cookies, served by the website, on your system and thus cannot track you.
 It is an unwritten truth that the booking websites track users through the cookies and hence bump up prices when users continuously search for something specific.”

-You should also consider calling the hotel before you actually book your accommodations online.
-Booking platforms tend to work off commissions, Jindal points out, so you may be able to get a better price by going through the hotel directly once you have confirmed they have availability.
+You should also consider calling the hotel before you book your accommodations online.
+Booking platforms tend to earn commissions, Jindal points out, so you may be able to get a better price by going through the hotel directly once you have confirmed they have availability.

 Do as much as possible for free

-Another option: Find someone who has already compiled the research and use that.
-Cindy Richards, editor for TravelingMom.com, has created one such collection of free activities across the United States.
+Another option: find someone who has already compiled the research.
+Cindy Richards, editor-in-chief and co-owner of SheBuysTravel.com (formerly TravelingMom.com), created one such collection of free activities across the United States.

 Cut out vacation memorabilia

-Even something as simple as souvenirs can add up very quickly when on vacation — especially if you are the kind of person who always wants to bring back a treat for every person in their life.
+Even something as simple as souvenirs can add up very quickly when on vacation, especially if you are the kind of person who always wants to bring back a treat for every person in your life.

 Trina and Tim recommend buying one or two nice items instead of splurging on trinkets that may not add much value to your life.
 Clothes is another area to reconsider: